Trout Fishing in Arkansas

 On top of that, this river sees a lot of subsurface bug activity on a regular basis.
 That means that there’s plenty of food to fill up the big trout that grow underneath the surface, trout that don’t have to exert a lot of energy and burn a lot of fuel when feeding, either.

-Best of all, you can pretty reliably pull four different species of trout out of this river on the same day.
+Best of all, you can pretty reliably pull four different species of trout out of this river in the same day.

 You’ll be able to land rainbows and brown trout that get pretty chunky as well as brook and cutthroat trout that are nothing to sneeze at, too.